progklb/playground-flutter/README.md

 ## Observations

+Notes taken throughout the jouney of creating this app.

+### Create the starter Flutter app

 - This example creates a Material app.
 Material is a visual design language that is standard on mobile and the web.
 Flutter offers a rich set of Material widgets.
 It’s a good idea to have a `uses-material-design: true` entry in the flutter section of your `pubspec.yaml` file.
 This will allow you to use more features of Material, such as their set of predefined Icons.
 - The main() method uses arrow (=>) notation.
 Use arrow notation for one-line functions or methods.
 - The app extends StatelessWidget, which makes the app itself a widget.
 In Flutter, almost everything is a widget, including alignment, padding, and layout.